fbpx

 East Haddon Gardens, East Haddon

 The pretty village of East Haddon dates back to the Norman invasion.
 The oldest surviving building is St Mary’s, a C12 church.
-The village has many thatched cottages built in the local honey-coloured ironstone.
-Other features inc a thatched village pump and fire station which used to house a hand drawn pump and is now used as the bus shelter.
-The gardens opening this yr are a mixture of small, mature and family gardens with some having beautiful views across rolling hills.
-They are bursting with rare and unusual plants, various shrubs, climbers, roses and perennials, borders galore, vegetable beds, espaliered fruit trees, and woodland areas.
-Tickets and refreshments will be available at the church and plants propagated from the gardens and raised from seed will be on sale inc some rarities at Limetrees.
-Opens Monday 26th May.
+The village features many thatched cottages built from the local honey-coloured ironstone.
+A thatched village pump and former fire station, once housing a hand drawn pump, now serving as the bus shelter.
+The nine gardens opening this year are a mixture of small to medium sized mature gardens, some offering beautiful views across rolling hills.
+They are bursting with rare and unusual plants, a variety of shrubs, climbers, roses, and perennials, along with borders, vegetable beds, espaliered fruit trees, and woodland areas.
+Tickets and refreshments will be available at the church.
+Plants propagated from the gardens and raised from seed, inc some rarities, will be on sale at Limetrees.
+Opens Monday 25th May.

 Don’t miss a thing